egiberne/100-days-of-code/log.md

 Built with pure HTML & CSS , simple and beginner-friendly.Gameplay’s almost done.
 Where are you in your coding journey?
 #Keepbuilding

+#100DaysOfCode , Day 10
+Worked on the Blackjack game project.
+Started to build the UI and setting up button controls.
+I think it will take me between 2 to 3 weeks to finish.
+Where are you in your #journey ?
+Happy #Coding to #KeepBuilding

+#100DaysOfCode, Day 12
+Today I continued improving the Blackjack project to make it more robust by including an array to store the drawn cards.
+Happy #Coding to #KeepBuilding!